XRPLF/xrpl-dev-portal/content/reserves.md

 Each account in the shared global ledger must hold a minimum of XRP in order to submit transactions, and it cannot send this XRP to other accounts.
 You cannot create a new account unless you send enough XRP to meet the minimum reserve requirement.

+The current minimum reserve requirement is **20 XRP**.
+(This is the cost of an account that owns no additional objects in the ledger.)

 ## Base Reserve and Owner Reserve ##